 Canadians like to cling to the notion that our publicly-funded health care system is an example to the rest of the world.
 But the truth is that many universal access systems around the world perform better than Canada’s, and the ballooning cost of delivering even this level of care is not sustainable.

-That’s why the Macdonald-Laurier Institute has, during its first five years in existence, established itself as a thought leader on Canadian health care – both in drawing attention to the scope of the problem and suggesting reforms for how to fix it.
-We call this project Medicare's Midlife Crisis.
+That’s why the Macdonald-Laurier Institute has established itself as a thought leader on Canadian health care – both in drawing attention to the scope of the problem and suggesting reforms for how to fix it.
+We call this project Medicare’s Midlife Crisis.

 A looming problem

 Canada is facing a demographics squeeze.
 Aging baby boomers will be retiring from the workforce in growing numbers in the coming years, leaving fewer wage earners to provide the tax revenues necessary to fund the system.
 As a huge swath of the population gets older they will also require more and more health care services.

 The question then becomes: How can provinces prevent the health care system from swallowing up much-needed money for other essential programs such as education and infrastructure?

 Canada’s health care system is not as great as we make it out to be.